Common Name: Millipedes

 Indoors, millipedes are easily removed using a shop vacuum cleaner or household vacuum cleaner fitted with a hose attachment.

 Professional Control.
 Exterior perimeter barrier treatments with water-based and granular residual insecticide formulations are effective in markedly reducing millipede invasion if applications penetrate deep into activity zones in the mulch and soil next to the foundation.
 A Rottler technician will also target the exterior foundation wall and treat beneath any siding at the sillplate level using a residual liquid insecticide.
 Strategically-placed residual granular or grain-based insecticide baits may also be used to help control millipedes in landscaping (flower and ornamental plant) beds near structures.
-A quarterly pest management service program may be required in cases where large populations of millipedes are present and where landscaping conditions and locality are conducive to their propagation.
+A pest management service every other month may be required in cases where large populations of millipedes are present and where landscaping conditions and locality are conducive to their propagation.

 Note: During mass migrations of millipedes, residual pesticide deposits will have little or no immediate effect because of the short exposure time to them.
 If the major population can be found, such as in outlying grassy or wooded areas, these can be treated with an appropriately labeled contact insecticide.